jawehner/RetroMachinesAngular/README.md

 # Retro Machines
-Retro Machines is a website that allows a user to register an account and view arcade machines, list them, and add items to a "Wishlist".
+Retro Machines is a website that allows a user to register an account and view arcade/pinball machines, list them, and add items to a "Wishlist".
 Retro Machines is an application built with Angular 7 and .NET Core.
 This app was a collaborative project built by three people who worked to build out the front and back end separately with an API to connect them.
 Here's a link to the deployed app- <a href="https://retromachines.herokuapp.com/"> Retro Machines </a>.

 # How to use the app.